bbenchoff/bbenchoff.github.io/pages/MacSSL.md

 ![picture of the app running](/images/soeadsfadsfasdf)

 ## Technical Implementation
-The client is built for Mac OS 7-9 systems, with a particular focus on supporting the sub-megapixel digital cameras of the mid-to-late 1990s.
-It's a native application written in C using Metrowerks CodeWarrior Pro 4, creating a fat binary that runs on both 68k and PowerPC Macs.
-This was not developed in a VM; this was made on a real Power Macintosh G3 desktop and a bookcase full of Inside Macintosh.
+The client is built for Mac OS 7-9 systems using OpenTransport.
+Right now it's effectively a proof of concept pulling JSON data from the API on [640by480.com](https://640by480.com/), my weird little 'Instagram for vintage digital cameras'.
+But this works.
+I'm getting data over HTTPS.
+This is also the first time I'm aware of that a Mac SE/30 can read data over HTTPS without using a proxy server.

 ### SSL Implementation Challenges